Department: Health & Physical Education

 Office Location: Lancaster

 In her spare time, Vickie enjoys time with her family and friends, being outdoors, and a variety of recreational activities.
-Vickie also has a passion for families affected by disability and has served as a volunteer and staff person for Joni and Friends ministry her in Lancaster.
-She feels this experience has made her a better teacher and helped broaden her view of God’s love and the uniqueness of each individual being He has created.
+Vickie also has a passion for families affected by disability and has served as a volunteer and staff person for Joni and Friends ministry in central Pennsylvania.
+She feels this experience has made her a better teacher and has broadened her view of God’s love poured out in the uniqueness of each individual being He has created.
 Other memorable experiences for Vickie have been her leadership roles in Church Sports Recreation Ministers (CRSM) and serving as the first female President of the National Christian College Athletic Association (NCCAA).

-Ed.D., United States Sports Academy, Sports Management
+Ed.D., Sports Management, United States Sports Academy, Daphne, AL

-M.S.S., United States Sports Academy, Sports Management
+M.S.S., Sports Management, United States Sports Academy, Daphne, AL

-B.S., The King’s College, Physical Education
+B.S., Physical Education, The King’s College, New York City, NY

 “If we truly believe we are fearfully and wonderfully made, we will look to God for our validation and not be pulled off course by the changing standards of the world.” — Dr. Byler